Skip to main content

 2024 Holiday Drive

-Days for Girls Kit Project and Partnership (2018 - 2020)
+Days for Girls Partnership (2018 - 2020)

 Twin Cities Soroptimist partner throughout the year with the New Hope, MN chapter of Days for Girls, an international organization that provides feminine hygiene kits for women and girls throughout the world.
 These kits are made with love by thousands of volunteers around the world or by local women filling the need for their own community.
 For more details check out Daysforgirls.org